-A hand washing program is conducted in the 1st grade classrooms by Mrs. Curry in November or December.
+A hand washing program is conducted in the 1st grade classrooms by Wright State Nursing students in November or December.
 This program helps the children understand the concept of germs and the importance of hand washing in preventing illness.
 Children get to use "glow germ" lotion on their hands, which glows under a black light, and then wash their hands to see if they got it all off.
 They also bring a chart home to keep track of when they are washing their hands.

 Other classroom programs conducted by the School Nurse include a "Human Growth and Development" presentation in the spring.
 This program is presented to 4th and 5th grade boys and girls separately, and helps them to understand the changes that their bodies are or soon will be going through during early puberty.